nicm42/100-days-of-code-v2/log4.md

 **Day 100: 1st November 2021**
 Today was all about the JS games.
 I did the Kaboom and Phaser tutorials on their website.
 I used Replit, so I didn't have to spend time installing things, which sped things up.
 Although the Kaboom tutorial is flappy bird and every time I ran it the bird went off the screen because I had to click into the window to press the spacebar.
 But that got easier once it was possible to re-start the game.
 I enjoyed playing both of them and using both tools.
 I didn't get the excitement I got from using Lua/Love2D, but I am definitely up for following some more game tutorials.

+**Day 101: 2nd November 2021**
+I gave some Frontend Mentor feedback and also caught up on videos on Firebase Auth and Stripe integration.